NETNODEAG/drupal-9-starter/README.md

 sudo rm -rf drupal9site
 ```

-# Lando
+#
-You may use lando.
+You may use .
 If so, go like this:
 ```
 mkdir mynewdrupal9site
 cd mynewdrupal9site
-composer create-project -s dev NETNODEAG/drupal-9-starter . --no-interaction --no-install lando init # select drupal10, set "web" as webroot lando start lando composer install --no-interaction
+composer create-project -s dev NETNODEAG/drupal-9-starter . --no-interaction --no-install init # select drupal10, set "web" as webroot start composer install --no-interaction
 ```

 # Update drupal core with